-UPDATE: The release has been postponed to 2019!
+UPDATE: The release has been postponed!

 Over the last three decades, Bob Marley has grown from being a Jamaican reggae star into a global icon.
 That's partly due to the success of Legend - the album that was released posthumously and has remained on the charts ever since, achieving record sales.